01 — Three Forty-Seven in the Morning

 Paul is describing the human condition.
 Not just the bad behavior of bad people, but the spiritual reality of all humanity: a profound, unbridgeable gap between what we want and what we can do.
 We want God (or we want something we cannot name—peace, meaning, wholeness, goodness).
 We want it sincerely.
 We want it desperately.
 And we are utterly incapable of reaching it through our own will.

 This is what the insomniac knows in their bones.
-This is what three in the morning teaches: the will's desire is not equivalent to the will's power.
+This is what the deepest hour of the night teaches: the will's desire is not equivalent to the will's power.
 You can want with complete sincerity and still be powerless.
+This is what free will actually looks like when you examine it honestly.
 That is not a moral failure.
 That is a structure of human existence.
 You are not strong enough.
 You are not disciplined enough.
 You are not able enough.
 The incapacity is not a temporary condition that trying harder will overcome.
 The incapacity is fundamental.

 This is the truth that humanity rejects with every fiber.
 We believe—we must believe, our pride insists—that if we just try hard enough, want badly enough, work long enough, we can achieve anything.
 But the insomniac knows better.
 The insomniac has met the boundary where their will stops and their powerlessness begins.
 And that boundary is real, and it doesn't move.

-Scripture says this is true not just of sleep, but of the deepest transformation a human being can experience: becoming a child of God, receiving the gift of faith, being saved.
+Scripture says this is true not just of sleep, but of the deepest transformation a human being can experience: becoming a child of God, receiving the gift of faith, being born again.
 It is the thing humanity wants most desperately and is least able to produce.

 04 — The Moment the Walls Come Down